nushell/nushell.github.io/lang-guide/lang-guide.md

 TBD: semantics for comparison, NaN/InF.
 Future hashing.

 #### Casts
-The command 'into float' can be used to convert other data types into floats.
+The command `into float` can be used to convert other data types into floats.
-See the command: 'help into float' fro a complete list of input data types.
+See the command: `help into float` fro a complete list of input data types.